Thermo Fisher Scientific

 Omicron BA.5 FAM VIC FAM VIC FAM

-XE Omicron recombinant VIC FAM VIC VIC VIC
+XE Omicron recombinant VIC FAM FAM VIC VIC

 Genotype Associated Variant